sandeshkalantre/random-numerical-experiments/README.md

 ## Moire-one-dim
 March 2018
-I was investigation the tight-binding spectrum of a set of two one-dimensional lattices such that one of them is slightly displaced from the first lattice.
+I was investigating the tight-binding spectrum of a set of two one-dimensional lattices such that one of them is slightly displaced from the first lattice.

 ## Multi-particle-spectrum
 May 2018